Alcohol Can Disrupt Gene Expression

 Red Wine on the Carnivore Diet

-Red wine contains carbohydrates due to the sugars in grapes.
-The sugar content can vary based on the wine type and its residual sugar level but dry wines have less sugar than sweet wines.
+Red wine is made from grapes and contains carbohydrates due to the sugars in grapes.
+The sugar content can vary based on the wine type and its residual sugar level, but dry wines have less sugar than sweet wines.

-Here are the most popular types of red wine:
+The most popular types of red wine include:

 - Cabernet Sauvignon: Has a bold flavor with fewer residual sugars